 - Serious runners who need a powerful motor

-- People who want a treadmill with high tech capabilities
+- People who want a treadmill with high-tech capabilities

-- Tall people who need a long running deck
+- Tall people who need a long-running deck

-Assembling the Echelon Stride
+Echelon Stride Construction

 A huge perk of the Stride is that it basically comes completely assembled (when you’re unboxing and assembling equipment every day like me, this is a huge perk.)
 Getting it out of the box is the hardest part.
 Even that’s really not so bad if you use a blade to cut through the tape and unfold the box around the machine.
 The only thing you have to do is unfold the arms, which is simple, and plug in the emergency stop.